 Here are the rules to these stories:

 I stay in hotel rooms all the time and one thing they all have in common is a small notepad on the desk or by the phone.
-We have one notepad in our own spaces out there so go find one, a piece of receipt paper in our pockets from that client dinner or the boarding pass you didn’t throw away happens to have a blank back side.
-In theory, that small piece is about the right size to hold anywhere from 200 to 600 words.
+We all have one notepad in our own spaces out there so go find, a piece of receipt paper in our pockets from that client dinner or the boarding pass you didn’t throw away happens to have a blank back side.
+(Ahem, Southwest Airlines) In theory, that small piece is about the right size to hold anywhere from 200 to 600 words.
 (Be careful how large you write.)
 One night, I noticed the relationship, and since I have quite a bit of time in my hotel stays during the week, I might as well see what I can do.
-If anything, I realize this is a great opportunity to learn or re-learn what I never was properly taught in school.
+If anything, I realize this is a great opportunity to learn or re-learn what I was never properly taught in school.